9/9

 When you are photographing flower arrangements or condolence cards at a funeral, it is fairly important to do so in an unobtrusive manner out of respect for grieving families.
 This means avoiding use of flash photography that can disturb some moments in the ceremony.
 It also requires silencing any camera sounds like artificial shutter noises or beeps that draw unnecessary attention.
 Photographers should make adjustments to prevent these disruptions ahead of time if they wish to capture images of flowers and cards before or after funeral services.
 More on that in the FAQ below.

 In addition, photographers should take care to frame shots that focus directly on the flower arrangements and condolence notes themselves rather than mourners or caskets, unless approved by the immediate family.
 Images should showcase the sentimental floral details without invading the privacy of those paying respects unless expressly granted permission in certain circumstances.
-With the proper precautions taken to minimize disturbances through unobtrusive equipment adjustments and composition choices, images can be gathered discretely.
+With the proper precautions taken to minimize disturbances through unobtrusive equipment adjustments and composition choices, images can be gathered discreetly.

 Additional Considerations